isovector/certainty-by-construction/src/book/8-functions.lagda.md

 So, what kind of functions are representable as matrices?
-As it happens, they are precisely the *linear maps* --- that is, the two properties `additive` and `homogeneity` must hold:
+As it happens, they are precisely the *linear maps*---that is, the two properties `additive` and `homogeneity` must hold:

 ```agda